yjn279/portfolio/.github/ISSUE_TEMPLATE/bugfix_request.md

 ---
-name: Feature request
+name: Bug fix request
-about: Use this template for tracking new features.
+about: Use this template for tracking bug fixes.
-title: "feat: [FEATURE NAME]"
+title: "fix: [BUG NAME]"
-labels: enhancement
+labels: bug
 assignees: ''
 ---
 @claude